MLH-Fellowship/0.3.1-team1-COVIDTravelPlanner/README.md

 ## Tech Stack

 - Julia : For the backend
-- React Native : For the Android Application
+- React Native : For the Application
 - DiffEqFlux : For training district wise models

 ## Local Setup